tillrohrmann/flink-web/_posts/2015-12-07-storm-compatibility.md

        .shuffleGrouping("counter");
 ```

-In order to execute the topology, we need to translated it to a `FlinkTopology` and submit it to a local or remote Flink cluster, very similar to submitting the application to a Storm cluster.
+In order to execute the topology, we need to translate it to a `FlinkTopology` and submit it to a local or remote Flink cluster, very similar to submitting the application to a Storm cluster.

 ```java
 // transform Storm topology to Flink program